open-sdr/openwifi/README.md

 [[Cite openwifi project](#Cite-openwifi-project)]

 ## Quick start
-- Burn openwifi [64bit img](https://users.ugent.be/~xjiao/openwifi-1.1.0-taiyuan-2-64bit.img.xz) (for Zynq MPSoC FPGA, like zcu102 board) or [32bit img](https://users.ugent.be/~xjiao/openwifi-1.1.0-taiyuan-2-32bit.img.xz) (for other boards, Zynq7000 FPGA) into a SD card ("Open With Disk Image Writer".
+- Burn openwifi board specific img file (from the table) into a SD card ("Open With Disk Image Writer".
 Or "dd" command after unzip).
 The SD card has two partitions: BOOT and rootfs.
 You need to config the **correct files in the BOOT partition** according to the **board you have** by operation on your computer:
   - Copy files in **openwifi/board_name** to the base directory of BOOT partiton.
   - Copy **openwifi/zynqmp-common/Image** (zcu102 board) or **openwifi/zynq-common/uImage** (other boards) to the base directory of BOOT partiton
 - Connect two antennas to RXA/TXA ports.
 Config the board to SD card boot mode (check the board manual).
 Insert the SD card to the board.
 Power on.